UX Principles that go into Creating Optimized Landing Pages

 Enhances readability: When you use white space in your copy, you essentially de-clutter the text, making sure that the visitor is able to enjoy reading your copy.

-Establishes visual hierarchy: Whitespace helps you dictate how your visitors should look at your page, which element they should see first and what element order should follow from there on.
+Establishes visual hierarchy: Whitespace helps you dictate how your visitors should look at your page.

-Makes your landing page look upscale: Want to add a dash of sophistication to your landing page, just add in whitespace for good measure and you’re sure to transform your page’s look.
+Makes your post-click landing page look upscale: Want to add a dash of sophistication to your post-click landing page, just add in whitespace and you’re sure to transform your page’s look.
 When page elements aren’t squished together, they give off a sophisticated vibe.

 We’ve all heard about the A/B test results that claim that a certain color CTA button converts better than the rest, this color could be red or blue – it really doesn’t matter.
-Because what matters isn’t what the individual button color was on the page, what matters is how that button color contrasted with the page background to draw more attention toward it.
+Because what matters isn’t what the individual button color was on the page, but how that button color contrasted with the page background to draw more attention toward it.

 So, it isn’t about color at all, it is however about contrast.

-When including contrast on your landing page venture back to the color wheel.
+When including contrast on your post-click landing page venture back to the color wheel.

 Colors that lie opposite on the color wheel are complementary, which means they contrast strongly and can be used to attract visitors’ attention toward them.
 So, a yellow CTA button on a blue page background will stand out and get visitors to notice.

-The green and blue button contrast with the black background on the Brad’s Deals landing page:
+The green and blue button contrast with the black background on the Brad’s Deals post-click landing page:

 The LearnVest page takes a different approach and not only has the CTA button designed in a contrasting color but also a few words on the page to make them more prominent: